Master the dypt layout

 It has a heading bar which contains:

-Beneath the heading bar is a table where each row represents a subtask of the current task.
+Beneath the heading bar is a task list where each row represents a subtask of the current task.

 Task status icons